AlbertSnows/GroupOfPictures/README.md

 skipping because I feel worn out by the other stuff

 ### tests
-same problem, too much time spent on functionality to implement tests
+same problem, too much time spent on functionality and debugging to implement tests